 - Difficulty moving the thumb and wrist

-OKC Orthopedics, Sports & Pain Medicine is committed to treating de Quervain’s tendinitis and reliving the pain caused by irritation and swelling.
+OKC Orthopedics Sports Medicine is committed to treating de Quervain’s tendinitis and reliving the pain caused by irritation and swelling.
 Non-surgical and surgical treatments may be recommended, depending on the severity of symptoms.
 Regardless of the treatment, normal use of the hand usually can be resumed once comfort and strength have returned.